abuxton/presentations/decks/terraform-with-compliments/responsibilities.md

 # Responsibilities

-* build or source
+* Build or source?
-* deploy or configure
+* Deploy or configure?
-* redeploy or reconfigure
+* Redeploy or reconfigure?
-* change management
+* Change management?
-* Drift detection or monitoring
+* Drift detection or monitoring?

 ]
 .right-column-50[